richmondu/FT900/Alexa/Amazon Alexa Client/README.md

-# RS485 vs Ethernet
+# PanL Smart Home Adoption analysis

+### A. RS485 small bandwidth issue

 The demo currently uses Ethernet for communication between RPI and FT900.
 For PanL, where communication medium is RS485, bandwidth is smaller, about 92KBps only.
+This is one of the major concern for adoption of the solution to PanL Smart Home Solution.
+Below is an analysis that contradicts this assumption.

 The size of an 8-bit 16khz response for a simple question "What time is it?" is less than 32kb.
 This is sent in 2ms.
 30720bytes *1000/2ms=15360000 (14.6 MBps)